Hidden East Anglia:

 Federation of Essex Women’s Institutes: ‘The Essex Village Book’ (Countryside Books, 2001), p.165.

 Norwich, Norfolk: St. Lawrence's Well (TG228089), near that church, probably served Fullers Hole, where cloth was cleansed and thickened.
 It is in Westwick Street, near Charing Cross, and in 1576 was granted to Robert Gibson "on condition that he should conduct its waters, through a leaden pipe, to the main thoroughfare.
 This he did, and a pump was erected over it".
 In the late 19th century the brewer Sir Harold Bullard converted it into a public drinking fountain and incorporated it into the outer wall of his brewery.
+My rather drab picture dates from the early 1980's, but the well has in recent times been cleaned, painted and fenced, as shown in the picture that can be found HERE.

 Source: E. R. Suffling: 'The Land of the Broads' (Benjamin Perry, 1895), p.85.